5 Minute Read

 Improvements to Avoid If You Plan to Sell Your Home

 The return on investment (ROI) on some projects is so low, you’ll be left holding the bag for about half the cost.
-That makes these improvements especially poor choices for homeowners planning to sell:
+That makes these improvements especially poor choices for homeowners who are planning to sell their house:

 - Backyard patio addition – Cost: $54,130, ROI: 48%(7)